ElectronicBabylonianLiterature/dictionary-parser/README.md

 ```

 ```
-Nested meanings have the following structure:
+Amplified meanings have the following structure:
 {
   "implicit": <a map of entries if no top level identifier was specified>, "<function or conjugation identifier>": <a map of entries>,